ericdke/apero-docs/FAQ.md

-Apero is a macOS client for the [pnut.io](https://pnut.io) network (compatible 10.11+, 10.12+ recommended).
+Apero is a macOS native client for the [pnut.io](https://pnut.io) network (compatible 10.11+, 10.12+ recommended).

-*You must have a pnut.io account in order to use Apero.*

 Apero is available exclusively [on the Mac App Store.](https://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=1219902108&mt=12)

-Pnut.io is a free, but invite-only, short-messaging social network.
+Pnut.io is a short-messaging social network with a strong community.

-All pnut.io users are able to send invitations.
-You may also get one from pnut.io.
+Pnut.io is free to use.
+You can also choose to support the service and get more advanced features.

+You can start using Apero for pnut.io as soon as you have created your account on the site.
+Note that having an existing pnut.io account is mandatory in order to use Apero - you cannot create an account from the app.

 From [the site](https://pnut.io):